 As I observe lower-level players hit the drive, most [incorrectly] hit with a horizontal swing path.
-With a horizontal swing path, there is no brushing up on the ball – no topspin created – and, consequently, very small margin for error in getting the ball over the net and landing it in the 22 feet of real estate in your opponent’s court.
+With a horizontal swing path, there is no brushing up on the ball – no topspin created – and, consequently, a very small margin for error in getting the ball over the net and landing it in the 22 feet of real estate in your opponent’s court.

-With respect to the low-to-high swing path, it is critical to get your paddle under the ball as you swing out-and-around – and up – while following through over your non-dominant shoulder.
+For the low-to-high swing path, it is critical to get your paddle under the ball as you swing out-and-around – and up – while following through over your non-dominant shoulder.
 In the following video, I turned a bicycle upside down on its handlebars and practiced this low-to-high swing path on one of the wheels.
 This is a motion (a brushing up on the ball type-of-motion) with which you want to become second-nature.